 - 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.3.a.
-At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.1 FTE for administration of the program.
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
+Additional support for program leadership must be provided as specified below.
+This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors.
 (Core)